- A Day in the Life of the Sisters

 - Our Benedictine Values

-The Benedictines have been serving God and his Church for over 1500 years!
-The order was founded in Italy in the 6th century by a young man named Benedict, at a time in history when ungodliness and a lack of faith and morals permeated the culture.
+The Benedictines have been serving God and His Church for over 1500 years.
+The order was founded in Italy in the 6th century by Saint Benedict of Nursia, during a time in history when ungodliness and a lack of faith and morality permeated society.

-In 1852 a group of Benedictine women from Bavaria, Germany (a region from which Pope Benedict XVI came) founded a monastery at St. Mary’s, Pennsylvania.
-Mother Benedicta Riepp is the foundress of the monastery of these early pioneers.
+In 1852, a group of Benedictine women from Bavaria, Germany (the same region where Pope Benedict XVI hails from) founded a monastery at St. Marys, Pennsylvania.
+Mother Benedicta Riepp was the foundress of the monastery.

 As the community of sisters grew, branch houses were founded in various parts of the United States.
-One was in St. Joseph, Minnesota.
-Later, branch houses began in Duluth, Minnesota and in 1919 a monastery was founded in Crookston, Minnesota.
+Branch homes were founded in St. Joseph and Duluth, Minnesota, and in 1919 a monastery was founded in Crookston, Minnesota.